Kanazawa Castle Park — Complete Guide

 Planning Your Visit: How Long, Which Areas, and What to Skip

 Based on a personal visit covering all six areas, here is an honest time and priority breakdown — the kind of practical detail that tends to be missing from official sources.
-Tap each topic to expand.

 Start at Ishikawa-mon Gate → Sannomaru / Kahoku-mon → Kita-no-maru → Ninomaru (Hishi Yagura) → Honmaru → Gyokusen’inmaru Garden → exit via Nezumita-mon.
 This is the complete clockwise loop and covers every significant structure in the park.

 Ishikawa-mon Gate → Kahoku-mon approach → Hishi Yagura & Gojikken Nagaya → exit.
-You will miss the Honmaru plateau views and the garden, but you will see the architectural centerpieces.
+You will miss the Honmaru plateau views and the garden, but you will see the architectural centrepieces.
 Skip the Kita-no-maru area if pressed for time — it is the most commonly skipped section by first-time visitors.

 The stone walls are worth seeing in rain — the colours deepen and contrast improves significantly for photography.
 The Nagaya interior (¥320) provides covered shelter while still delivering architectural interest.
 Gyokusen’inmaru Garden in rain is atmospheric rather than inconvenient.